Saving for Education Expenses? Consider a 529 Plan

 Flexibility & Restrictions

 The great thing about a 529 Plan is that its flexibility extends beyond just your choice of where to invest.
 Contributions to the plan typically have extremely high limits.
 And anyone can contribute to the plan.
-This means you can contribute, your spouse can contribute, the child’s grandparents, aunts, uncles – whoever – can contribute and you likely still won’t reach the maximum contribution limit.
+This means you, your spouse, the child’s grandparents, aunts, uncles – whoever – can contribute and you likely still won’t reach the maximum contribution limit.
 Additionally, if you set up a 529 Plan for a child who decides NOT to go to college, you can change the beneficiary without incurring a penalty.

 Taxes & 529s